chris-lovejoy/site/_posts/42 Entrepreneurship/2025-04-23-How to build an LLM product team.md

 ---
-title: How to build an LLM product team
+title: Who to hire first for your LLM product team?
+3 principles for building LLM product teams
 permalink: llm-product-team
 redirect_from:
 public_date: 2025-04-23 00:00:00